Umayyad Caliphate

 The Umayyads continued the Muslim conquests, conquering Ifriqiya, Transoxiana, Sind, the Maghreb and Hispania (al-Andalus).
 At its greatest extent, the Umayyad Caliphate covered 11100000 km2, making it one of the largest empires in history in terms of area.
 The dynasty was toppled by the Abbasids in 750.
-Survivors of the dynasty established themselves in Cordoba which, in the form of an emirate and then a caliphate, became a world centre of science, medicine, philosophy and invention during the Islamic Golden Age.
+Survivors of the dynasty established themselves in Córdoba which, in the form of an emirate and then a caliphate, became a world center of science, medicine, philosophy and invention during the Islamic Golden Age.

 The Umayyad Caliphate ruled over a vast multiethnic and multicultural population.
 Christians, who still constituted a majority of the caliphate's population, and Jews were allowed to practice their own religion but had to pay the jizya (poll tax) from which Muslims were exempt.
-Muslims were required to pay the zakat tax, which was earmarked explicitly for various welfare programmes for the benefit of Muslims or Muslim converts.
+Muslims were required to pay the zakat, which was earmarked or hypothecated explicitly for various alms programmes for the benefit of Muslims or Muslim converts.
 Under the early Umayyad caliphs, prominent positions were held by Christians, some of whom belonged to families that had served the Byzantines.
-The employment of Christians was part of a broader policy of religious accommodation that was necessitated by the presence of large Christian populations in the conquered provinces, as in Syria.
+The employment of Christians was part of a broader policy of religious accommodation that was necessitated by the presence of large Christian populations in the conquered provinces, such as in their metropolitan province of Syria.
 This policy also boosted Mu'awiya's popularity and solidified Syria as his power base.
-The Umayyad era is often considered the formative period in Islamic art.
+The Umayyad era is often considered the formative period of Islamic art.